Source: Wikipedia

 |

-Hyperprosopon ellipticum, the silver surfperch, is a species of surfperch native to the eastern Pacific Ocean.
-This species is also displayed in public aquariums.[1]
+Hyperprosopon ellipticum, the silver surfperch, is a species of surfperch native to the Eastern Pacific Ocean.
+They are one of three species in the genus Hyperprosopon.[1]
+They may also be known as mojarra ovalada in Mexico.

 Description

 [edit]The body of the Silver surfperch is oval and strongly compressed.
 The head is small and the mouth is moderately large.
-The body is silvery with dusky (brownish to gray) coloration on the back, and can have dusky bars on the sides.
+The body is silvery with dusky (brownish to gray) coloration on the back, and can have faint dusky bars on the sides.
 The tail is usually pink with an occasional orange spot on the anal fin.
-The specific name ellipticum refers to its elliptical body outline.
-It looks similar to the Walleye surfperch (H. argenteum) but lacks the black coloration on its pelvic fins.
-This species can reach a length of 26.5 centimetres (10.4 in) TL, but most are under 20 centimetres (7.9 in).[1][2]
+This species can reach a length of 26.5 centimetres (10.4 in) TL, but most are under 20 centimetres (7.9 in).[1][3]
+They can weigh up to 0.4 pounds (0.18 kg).[2]

 Range

-The diet of Silver surfperch includes shrimp, crustaceans, amphipods and algae.
 As with all surfperch, the young are born alive and are relatively large.
 Mating occurs during the fall and early winter months.
 The male approaches the female from below; both swim with vents close for 2 or 3 seconds, then separate and repeat the process.
-Three to 17 young are born the following spring and summer.[3]
-The Silver surfperch is reported to live up to 7 years.[3]
+Three to 17 young are born the following spring and summer.[5][4]
+The silver surfperch is reported to live up to 7 years.
+Males are typically smaller and grow slower than females.[5][4]

 Fishing information

-[edit]Silver surfperch rank among the top ten in numbers caught by recreational anglers in central and northern California, even though the average weight is 0.1 pound.
-They are plentiful, easy to catch and occur in large numbers in surf, shore and pier catches.
-They often school with other species of surfperch.
+[edit]Silver surfperch rank among the top ten in numbers caught by recreational anglers in central and Northern California, even though the average weight is often less than 0.2 pounds (91 g).
+They are plentiful, easy to catch, and occur in large numbers in surf, shore and pier catches.
+Due to their small size, there is no commercial market for the species.

 References